vijendra037/Bioinformatictics-Receptor-Filter/README.md

 Hi

-I am a siple guy with extraordinary personality.
+I am a simple guy with extraordinary personality.